 Regular eating is your foundation: without this, everything might crumble.
-We have a blog here all about the RAVES framework.
-If we've worked together 1-1, you probably know about this.
+Read all about the RAVES framework.
+If we’ve worked together 1-1, you probably know about this.
 RAVES is really great at explaining *how* to eat for recovery.

 You can spend time with friends, dress up your pets, watch Halloween films, or do some spooky activities.